What is a bootloader?

 Use xfel read32/write32 to peek and poke

-can be used to peek and poke values in memory.
+The commands xfel read32 and xfel write32 can be used to peek and poke values in memory.
 Admittedly these commands are more of a cute party trick than a useful way to control the Pi.

 Try out these commands on the address of a GPIO peripheral register.

-, the value for PD18 corresponds to the 18th bit in the register.
+The blue on-board act led is controlled by GPIO PD18.
+The base address of config0 register for the PD group is 0x02000090.
+The function of PD18 is set in config2 at address 0x02000098.
+The data register for the PD group is address 0x020000a0, the value for PD18 corresponds to the 18th bit in the register.
 The exchange below shows reading the value of config2 and data and then writing to config2 and data to configure PD18 as an output and set its value to 1.
-The blue act led on-board the Mango Pi should now turn on.
+Eexecuting the commands below will turn on the blue act led on-board the Mango Pi.

-$ xfel read32 0x02000098
+$ xfel read32 0x02000098 # read 32-bit word from addr 0x02000098

 0x0fffffff